RandyKLe/YummyNoodleBar/6/README.ftl.md

 This configuration enables security using the `@EnableWebSecurity` annotation, and extends the `WebSecurityConfigurerAdapter` so that you can perform more detailed configuration of the web security you're applying.

-The `registerAuthentication` method is overridden from `WebSecurityConfigurerAdapter` in order to configure an in-memory database of users that contains a single user, 'letsnosh', with the USER role.
+The `registerAuthentication` method is overridden from `WebSecurityConfigurerAdapter` in order to configure an in-memory database of users, their passwords and associated roles.

-RESTful services are usually consumed programmatically via clients, such as your test code.
-It doesn't make much sense to implement a usual challenge+login page system as there is no one to enter the information into the login page if it was actually presented.
+The `configure`, overridden method from `WebSecurityConfigurerAdapter`, method provides a fine grained fluent API for controlling how the security system will be applied.

+    <@snippet "src/main/java/com/yummynoodlebar/config/SecurityConfig.java" "configure" "complete" />

-Instead here inside the `configure` overridden method from `WebSecurityConfigurerAdapter` you've configured URL level protection using the `http.authorizeUrls()` method.
-The `http.authorizeUrls()` method protects the /aggregators/** urls, ensuring that only users with the USER role can access them.
-This means that access to your RESTful URIs must include an HTTP BASIC Authorization Header, and that any request without this header will be responded to with a 403 (Forbidden) HTTP Status Code.
+Here, you've configured URL level protection using the `http.authorizeUrls()` method.
+The `http.authorizeUrls()` method protects the /checkout and /order/* urls, ensuring that only users with the USER role can access them.

+This will force users to log in before checking out, and ensure that only logged in users can view orders.
+The `formLogin()` method call instructs Spring Security that users will login via an HTML form.
+We give no further information on how this will work, and so Spring Security will generate a new HTML form and URL for you available on `/login`.

-## Configure the Spring Security filter chain
+### Configure the Spring Security filter chain

 Spring Security relies on a Servlet filter to apply your security configuration.
 A filter is used so that security is applied before the Spring MVC Dispatcher Servlet gets involved in processing incoming requests.
-The Spring Security filter is referred to as the Spring Security filter chain as it actually delegates to a chain of filters internally that each apply one aspect of the security responsibility.
+The Spring Security filter is referred to as the Spring Security filter chain, as it actually delegates to a chain of filters internally that each apply one aspect of the security responsibility.

 You now need to configure this filter chain by updating the web application configuration you created earlier.
 In the previous section, you configured things in the `WebAppInitializer` class.